unattended-backpack/hierophant/README.md

 If file structure is changed, kindly update the tree in the [Architecture](#architecture) section for readability.

 When a new release of SP1 comes out extract the new `moongate-server` binary from Succict's CUDA prover docker image and add it to `docker/moongate-server`.
 This is Succinct's closed source CUDA proof accelerator.
 The current `docker/moongate-server` was extracted from the image `https://public.ecr.aws/succinct-labs/moongate:v5.0.0`.

+When a change is made to the Contemplant template on vast.ai, copy the new template hash and add it to `.env.example`.

 ### Integration test